 Tell us something not very many people know about you.

 I don’t think in words.
-I think in pictures.
+I think in pictures, well kind of, it’s more like swirling images.
 Consequently, people sometimes think I’m shy.
 But really, there isn’t a shy bone in my body.
 Ironically, I’m more comfortable speaking to an audience of thousands than talking one-on-one to a new acquaintance.
-This is because I think in images, visual impressions, colors, shapes, and graphical constructs.
+This is because I think in those wild images, visual impressions, colors, shapes, and graphical constructs.
 If I’m not prepared with the exact words, as when giving a speech, I have to translate complex mental imagery into English.
+Whew!

 Weird, huh?
-A writer who doesn’t think in words.
+A writer who struggles with words.

 If there was one thing in the world you could change what would it be?

 Uh-oh, you want to pin me down to one issue?
 There are several extremely critical problems facing our modern culture.
 But okay, my number one burning issue is education reform.

 The way we structure our schools–it isn’t even logical.
 I would even go so far as to say we are destroying our country’s greatest resource–the minds of our children.
 This is America, land of innovation, and yet we still teach using the same basic format/structure as we used two centuries ago.
 ARGH!!!

 The solution is clear and easy to implement, but we have too many fearful hesitant people trying to protect the status quo in education.
 Ironically, teachers jobs wouldn’t be in danger at all if structuralists would stop being so fearful and protective, and just amend the format.
 Good teachers would be lauded as heroes under a correctly designed system.